 You will develop your understanding of global intellectual history while being encouraged to question its sometimes arbitrary categories.
 You will also learn to look at theory beyond Eurocentric lenses.
 In doing so you will think critically about how an awareness of multiple theoretical traditions can help us to respond to global issues such as social injustice, economic exploitation, ideological conflicts, and environmental degradation.

-Your learning will encompass key debates in contemporary global politics – from issues of democracy and rights within states to questions of international law and global justice between states.
+Your learning will include key debates in contemporary global politics – from issues of democracy and rights within states to questions of international law and global justice between states.
 You will be trained to critically interpret political discussions through the optics of race, ethnicity, class, and gender.
 The MLitt asks how we can think in common with diverse societies and cultures to create a more democratic and equal world.
 You will be encouraged to consider the perspectives of the marginalised – the impoverished, the minority, or the refugee – and to think, in terms of practical solutions on the level of policy and research, about ways to democratise and subalternise global politics.

 You will be encouraged to develop a more rounded, interdisciplinary understanding of global thought traditions and learn how to critically discuss these traditions from multiple disciplinary perspectives.
 You will also demonstrate your ability to solve complex problems by critical understanding, analysis, and synthesis.